paulrobertpine/gatsby-songbook/songs/orinoco-flow.md

        G                          F           C
 We can sigh, say goodbye Ross and his dependencies.
        G                        F          C
-We can sail, we can sail, sail away, sail away, sail...(etc.)
+We can sail, we can sail, sail away, sail away, sail...
+Sail away, sail away, sail away...